pudly/schmopera-hugo/content/articles/chatting-with-the-bicycle-opera-project.md

 ---
-title: Chatting with the Bicycle Opera Project
+title: "Chatting with the Bicycle Opera Project"
 ---

 ### 1. Can you tell us any details about what audiences will hear from BOP this summer?